 Program Overview and Mission

 The Master of Science (M.S.) in Applied Behavior Analysis (ABA) has a requirement of thirty credits.
 The program is housed in the Education and Educational Psychology Department.
 The M.S. in ABA offers courses of study candidates can apply toward advanced degrees or toward careers as Board Certified Behavior Analysts.

 The mission of Western Connecticut State University’s Applied Behavior Analysis program is to provide high-quality behavior analytic instruction to practitioners.
 We offer courses with advanced online technology in an academic environment dedicated to education and research.

 Learning Goals and Objectives

 Candidates will be able to demonstrate mastery of the knowledge of the basic skills, underlying principles of applied behavior analysis.
-In addition, candidates will demonstrate mastery of the knowledge of the application of practice-oriented skills in applied behavior analysis.
-The goal of the program is to provide instruction such that candidates are professionally competent and proficient in all areas of the Behavior Analyst Certification Board® and such that candidates are prepared the Board Certified Behavior Analyst Certification Examination provided by the Behavior Analyst Certification Board®.
+In addition, candidates will demonstrate mastery of practical skills in applied behavior analysis.
+The goal of the program is to ensure candidates are professionally competent and proficient in all areas of the Behavior Analyst Certification Board® and are prepared for the Board Certified Behavior Analyst Certification Examination.